huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 You should have understood the following aspects of BigBird by now:

-- BigBird provides a new attention layer for long-range sequence modelling that can be used as a drop-in replacement for already existing architectures, such as RoBERTa, and PEGASUS
+- BigBird provides a new attention layer for long-range sequence modelling that can be used as a drop-in replacement for already existing architectures.
+This means that every transformer-based model architecture can replace its [Self-attention layer](https://towardsdatascience.com/illustrated-self-attention-2d627e33b20a) with BigBird's self-attention layer.
 - BigBird's self-attention layer is composed of three mechanisms: block sparse (local) self-attention, global self-attention, random self-attention
 - BigBird's block sparse (local) self-attention is different from Longformer's local self-attention.
 How so?
 Why does that matter? => Can be deployed on TPU much easier this way
 - BigBird can be implemented for both RoBERTa (as an encoder-only model), which means that we can reuse lots of [code from RoBERTa](https://github.com/huggingface/transformers/blob/master/src/transformers/models/roberta/modeling_roberta.py) **and** PEGASUS (as an encoder-decoder model), which means that we can reuse lots of [code from PEGASUS](https://github.com/huggingface/transformers/blob/master/src/transformers/models/pegasus/modeling_pegasus.py).